WDI-SEA/notes/10-react/react-gulp-browserify/gulp.md

 }
 ```

 This preset will tell Babel to transpile using the React preset.
+Note that this is **IMPORTANT** when working with Babel, and the presets may vary depending on the type of application being developed.

 ##Creating a Gulpfile